 The teachings whispered of a world divided, casting humanity into rigid molds of oppressors and oppressed, with white privilege and black oppression fueling resentment and hatred.
 The monster had fed on the innocence of youth, replacing curiosity and compassion with a cold, relentless typecasting.
 The moment an objective observer tried to question an issue such as gender fluidity in school, he was labeled a “bigot” or a “homophobe.”
 There was no middle ground for discussion.
 The seeds of division sprouted thorns of mistrust and animosity, entwining themselves around the very essence of community and kinship.

-The campaign of terror started, ironically with the help of white ANTIFA members who had made an unholy alliance with AOC.
-The reformation, as it was called, was released on the white Christian oppressors like a rabid dog.
-The twisted irony of their alliance—a mockery of solidarity—only served to deepen the shadows of betrayal and confusion.
-These allies now turned their fervor towards a grim cause, becoming harbingers of a nightmarish purge.
+The campaign of terror began when Barack signed Federal Edict 516, a decree that ignited chaos across the nation.
+White ANTIFA, in an unholy alliance with AOC, spearheaded its execution.
+Branded as the "Reformation," this edict unleashed its fury upon white Christian communities, targeting those who had resisted critical race theory and spoken out against homosexuality.
+Churches that held firm to traditional values were shut down in droves, their doors sealed forever.

-In a single month, millions of white Americans were killed.
-The streets flowed with their blood, turning into rivers of sorrow.
-The cries of the fallen echoed through the night in a haunting symphony of anguish orchestrated by ideological fervor.
-The ground itself seemed to weep, saturated with the lifeblood of a nation torn apart by a thirst for vengeance.
+Walmarts, once centers of everyday American life, were repurposed into interim camps, surrounded by concertina wire and repurposed as grim detention centers.
+What were once bustling aisles of consumer goods became corridors of despair.
+In the span of a single month, millions of white Americans were slaughtered in the purge.
+Blood flowed through the streets, pooling in the gutters and turning the heartland into a river of sorrow.
+The agonized cries of the fallen echoed in the night like a grotesque symphony, the screams carried on winds thick with the stench of death.
+The earth, drenched in blood, seemed to weep as the nation convulsed, torn apart by a fevered thirst for vengeance.

 Allah had finally given justice to the children of slaves and colored immigrants—or so Barack privately believed.
 Yet this justice was a double-edged sword that cut deeply into the soul of America.
 The oppressed, once shackled by the chains of history, now wielded those chains as weapons of retribution.
 Mercy was cast aside and replaced by a harvest of despair and death.

 Fear and hopelessness hung in the air like a thick fog, suffocating any remaining glimmers of hope.
 Once-vibrant streets had become graveyards of ambition, their silence broken only by the echoes of violence.
 A generation’s heartbeat drummed to the rhythm of hatred, each pulse a testament to the indoctrination that had seized their minds.